Lillian Gish: Sound debut, return to the stage, and television and radio

 Her debut in talkies was only moderately successful, largely due to the public's changing attitudes.
 Many of the silent era's leading ladies, such as Gish and Pickford, had been wholesome and innocent, but by the early 1930s (after the full adoption of sound and before the Motion Picture Production Code was enforced), these roles were perceived as outdated.
 The ingénues diametric opposite, the vamp, was at the height of its popularity and Gish was increasingly seen as a "silly, sexless antique" (to quote fellow actress Louise Brooks's sarcastic summary of those who criticized Gish).
 Gish herself did not want to act on screen and returned to her first love, the theater.
-She acted on the stage for the most part in the 1930s and early 1940s, appearing in roles as varied as Ophelia in Guthrie McClintic's landmark 1936 production of Hamlet (with John Gielgud and Judith Anderson) and Marguerite in a limited run of La Dame aux Camélias.
-Of the former, she said, with pride, "I played a lewd Ophelia!"
+She acted on the stage for the most part in the 1930s and early 1940s, appearing in roles as varied as Helena in the Jed Harris production of Uncle Vanya (1930), Ophelia in Guthrie McClintic's landmark 1936 production of Hamlet (with John Gielgud and Judith Anderson) and Marguerite in a limited run of La Dame aux Camélias.
+Of the former, she said, with pride, "I played a lewd Ophelia!".

 Returning to movies, Gish was nominated for the Academy Award for Best Supporting Actress in 1946 for Duel in the Sun.
 The scenes of her character's illness and death late in that film seemed intended to evoke the memory of some of her silent-film performances.
 She appeared in films from time to time for the rest of her life, notably in The Night of the Hunter (1955) as a rural guardian angel protecting her charges from a murderous preacher played by Robert Mitchum.
 She was considered for various roles in Gone with the Wind ranging from Ellen O'Hara, Scarlett's mother (which went to Barbara O'Neil), to prostitute Belle Watling (which went to Ona Munson).

 Gish starred in an episode of the popular CBS Radio series Suspense.
 The episode "Marry for Murder" was broadcast on September 9, 1943.
 In 1944, Gish starred in an episode of I Was There, broadcast on CBS.
 The episode dramatized the making of the film The Birth of a Nation.
 On May 31, 1951, she starred in an adaptation of Black Chiffon on Playhouse on Broadway.

 Gish's television debut occurred on February 6, 1949, when she portrayed Abby, a housemaid, in "The Late Christopher Bean", an episode of The Philco Television Playhouse on NBC.
 A review in the trade publication Variety described her work as "an excellent portrayal".
 She made numerous television appearances from the early 1950s into the late 1980s.
-Her most acclaimed television work was starring in the original production of The Trip to Bountiful in 1953.
+Her most acclaimed television work was starring in the original production of The Trip to Bountiful in 1953, a play she also starred in on Broadway.
 She appeared as Dowager Empress Maria Feodorovna in the short-lived 1965 Broadway musical Anya.